 Font and Colors

 The DISH Network logo represents the satellite broadcast service and related products of the telecommunications company.
 The main graphic symbol looks like a circle with three arcs at the bottom.
 This is the classic symbol for the satellite and its signals, used since 1996 instead of the “i” in the word “dish.”
-In the process of evolution of the emblem, only three arcs disappeared (at the very beginning, there were six of them), and the ring denotes the satellite’s orbit.
+In the evolution of the emblem, only three arcs disappeared (there were originally six), and the ring denotes the satellite’s orbit.

-In past versions of the logo, the lettering was very similar to Times Bold, but in 2019 DISH Network changed its tradition and ditched it in favor of a bold geometric sans serif, which is reminiscent of Mostardesign’s Interval Sans Pro SemiBold.
+In past versions of the logo, the lettering was very similar to Times Bold.
+Still, in 2019, DISH Network broke tradition and ditched it in favor of a bold geometric sans serif, reminiscent of Mostardesign’s Interval Sans Pro SemiBold.
 It also duplicates the Sling logo typeface.
 In this case, the main color of the wordmark is red, although earlier, it was used only for graphic elements.